Mangosteen10/odin-recipes/README.md

 # Odin-recipes
-This is the README file for the recipe book project given as a task from the Odin Project.
+Compilation of recipes

+(Made as a mini-project assigned by the Odin Project)